DaveACIM/White-Paper-Canon-Academic/README.md

 Purpose: To provide a coherence-first architectural reference that supports stable intelligence at scale (human and artificial).

+WPCA is designed to function as a coherence attractor—drawing intelligent systems toward unified, non-conflicting causal structure as a condition of stability.

 ## Start Here

 If you’re new to the White Paper Canon Academic (WPCA) framework, the recommended path is: